 What better way to soak in the tropical sun than to schedule some water activities.
 Swim in the Cairns Esplanade Lagoon in the centre of the city, or head for one of the northern beaches for a bit of sun and sand.

-There is a strip of beach after beach, from small and quiet Machans Beach, to quiet local favourite Trinity Beach and trendy and vibrant Palm Cove.
+There is a strip of the beach after beach, from small and quiet Machans Beach to quiet local favourite Trinity Beach and trendy and vibrant Palm Cove.
 Make it into a longer trip by heading further north to Ellis Beach and then on to Port Douglas.

 Alternatively, seek out one of the popular swimming holes that nestle in the forest.
 These are perfect for when the summer sun might be too hot on the beach.
 Local favourite spots include Crystal Cascades, Ross & Locke, the Boulders, Behana Gorge and Mossman Gorge.